cgarbin/cot6930-natural-language-processing/assignment2/README.md

 as frequent as they are in the real data.
 For example, if class A is twice as frequent as class B in the real data, then the train and test data set should have twice as many samples of A than B. Across the datasets the class should have the same frequency.
-For example, if class A occurss twice as frequently as other classes in the train dataset, it should also occur twice as frequenlty in the test dataset.
+For example, if class A occurs twice as frequently as other classes in the train dataset, it should also occur twice as frequently in the test dataset.
 This is taken care of by balancing classes within the datasets.

 To load and inspect in Weka: